foelkdavid/arch-setup-script/README.md

 # arch-setup-script
-Sets up a fully Functional, Void Linux installation focused on Productivity and Simplicity.
+Sets up a fully Functional, ArchLinux installation focused on Productivity and Simplicity.

 to install arch automatically, visit -> arch-install-script